LeBezout/java-docs/cxf-spring-boot-starter-jaxws.md

 ## Step 2: configuration

-In `application.properties` file (I let you deduce equivalence for Yaml) :
+In your  `application.properties` file (I let you deduce equivalence for Yaml) :

 ```properties
 cxf.path=/ws